Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

 # Repository Submodules

+Exactly the same as with PKSim and MoBi repositories, the OSPSuite.R repository shares some common submodules

+* [scripts](https://github.com/Open-Systems-Pharmacology/build-scripts) that contains scripts for bulding, updating and so on.

+* [PK Parameters](https://github.com/Open-Systems-Pharmacology/OSPSuite.PKParameters) that contains a list of PK Parameters supported by the OSPSuite

+* [Dimensions](https://github.com/Open-Systems-Pharmacology/OSPSuite.Dimensions) that contains a list of dimensions supported by the OSPSuite

-Exactly the same as with PKSim and MoBi repositories, the OSPSuite.R repository has two submodules (and also scripts that are common to all solutions but not necessarily relevant for R): the pkparameters and the dimensions.
-Those comprise (mainly) of xml files that then get directly read by the application (or the R package in our case).
-When for example a new dimension has to be added, it is added to the subrepository and is automatically available in all other projects.
+Supported PK Parameters and Dimensions are read on loading of the R package from the xml file that comes from the submodules.
+This means that when for example a new supported dimension is to be added for the OSPSuite, it need to be added only to the subrepository and is automatically available in all other projects.